Epifania Maglienti's Ancestors

 ~< Back to Chart >~

-Giuseppe Sclafani’s ancestry is unknown, but he married and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
+Some time prior to 1579, Giuseppe moved to, married and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
+Monreale is about 55 miles north of Sciacca on the opposing coast.
 On January 8, 1579, in the Sciacca mother church, Giuseppe married Antonina Niacafisi, who is also called Antonella on several records.
-(Mouse over and click on their Latin church marriage record image right to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window or tab.)
 She was the daughter of Antonino Niacafasi and his unknown wife.
 Some researchers record her surname was Nicolosi.
 On this marriage record, she is listed as the widow of Minsione Amato.
-There is an unusual mother church marriage record dated June 29, 1576, for the union of Antonella, child of the deceased Antonino Niacafisi to Minsione di Amato.
-(Mouse over and click on Antonella's first Latin church marriage record image left to enlarge in a new window or tab.)
+There is an unusual mother church marriage record dated June 29, 1576, for the union of Antonella, child of the deceased Antonina Niacafisi to Minsione di Amato.
+(Mouse over and click on Antonella's first Latin church marriage record image lower right to enlarge in a new window or tab.)
 The reason it’s unusual is because she is listed first, than her husband.
 No children from her first marriage were found in the Sciacca baptism records.

 It is said that Giuseppe and Antonina had at least seven children, but not all are documented.
-Only four baptism records and one marriage record have been found to document their children.
-The mother church baptism records found for the children of Giuseppe and Antonella di Sclafani are as follows — Pietro, who is also an ancestor, was baptized as Jo: Petro on July 1, 1583; Patrizia, baptized as Paciuza Cursa on September 18, 1586; ancestor Accursia; and Giacoma, who was baptized as Jacoba on July 23, 1590.
+Only five Sciacca baptism records and one marriage record have been found to document their children.
+Their first four children were baptized in the mother church parish and the last child in the St. Michele parish.
+On most of these records the father is listed as Giuseppe, but on the last, he is listed as Joseph.
+Their children are as follows — ancestor Pietro; Patrizia, baptized as Paciuza Cursa on September 18, 1586; ancestor Accursia; Giacoma was baptized as Jacoba on July 23, 1590; and Angela, who was baptized on January 26, 1596, in the St. Michele parish.
 Both Giacoma and ancestor Pietro were married to sibling children of ancestors Giulio and Agatuzia Maglienti (whose bios are just above), on January 26, 1609.
-The fifth documented child is Geronimo, who some researchers call Girolamo.
+The sixth documented child is Geronimo, who some researchers call Girolamo.
 He is listed as Geronimo son of Deceased Giuseppe and Ant’na di Sclafani on his September 25, 1611, Sciacca mother church marriage record to Angela Catalano.
-The two others who are not documented, but are said to be Giuseppe and Antonina’s children are as follows — Angela, who was born about 1581 and married on June 26, 1596, but this marriage record could not be found in the Sciacca records; and Filippo, who is said to have been born about 1586 and was listed on his June 9, 1624, marriage record as Phum son of deceased Joseph de Sclafani, without a mother’s name listed.
-Because a mother is not listed and the fact that Giuseppe is called Joseph, when all of his other records call him Giuseppe, this Phum may not be the ancestor’s son.
+The other child who is not documented, but may be Giuseppe and Antonina’s child is Filippo.
+He is said to have been born about 1586 and is listed on his June 9, 1624, marriage record as Phum son of deceased Joseph de Sclafani, without a mother’s name, so he may not be the ancestor Giuseppe's son.

 Nothing is known about Antonina’s father except that he was deceased when she married for the first time.
 It is also not known when Giuseppe and Antonina died, but it is documented that he was alive on January 26, 1609, when his son ancestor Pietro was married.
 It is also documented that they both were deceased by September 25, 1611, when their son Geronimo was married.
 Unfortunately, burial records for them have not been found, so this is all that is known about Giuseppe and Antonina.